-Savage MK II vs Ruger American Rimfire
+Savage MK II vs Ruger American Rimfire: Which Is Better?

 At least once per week, I see a post about the Savage MK II vs Ruger American Rimfire.
 Both are bolt action .22 LR rifles in the $300 range.
 With some careful shopping, new or used, you can easily spend a little less or a lot more.
 I’ve got both, and they each have their own pros and cons.
-At the end of the day, neither is a bad choice though.
+At the end of the day, neither is a bad choice, though.
 Their features are similar, and the differences really come down to personal preference.
 Note that for this article, I’m sticking with the .22 LR versions.
 Savage has plenty of .17 HMR and .22 WMR options, as does Ruger.

-My focus here is on two of the most popular models of these common series of “entry level” bolt action rimfire rifles.
-For Savage, that’s the MK II FV-SR, and Ruger, it’s models 8301 and 8305.
+My focus here is on two of the most popular models of these common series of “entry-level” bolt action rimfire rifles.
+For Savage, that’s the MK II FV-SR, and for Ruger, it’s models 8301 and 8305.
 This is not a comprehensive review of each rifle.
 Rather, it’s an overview that attempts to cover their similarities and differences.
-Some of them are minor, some may be dealbreakers.
+Some of them are minor, and some may be dealbreakers.
 If you happen to be shopping for an inexpensive bolt action rimfire, this may help determine which model suits your needs better.

 Savage MK II series of rifles

 More than a decade after I bought mine, the Savage MK II FV-SR is still a popular choice.
 It’s got a heavy fluted barrel, no iron sights, and it’s threaded for a suppressor.
 This is a rifle purposely built for use with a scope, and comes with the scope base installed.
 If you’re looking for iron sights instead, Savage has you covered.
 The Savage MK II series has models with MSRPs from as low as $269 up to $729.
 There are threaded and unthreaded models available, as well as those with irons.
 You can also get them with polymer and wood stocks, including some from Boyds.
-Unlike Ruger, Savage has a wide range of left-hand models too.
-The Savage MK II FV-SR can be found for around $280 pretty regularly.
-Alternatively, they have a B series, which uses a different magazine, yet comes with a similar range of options.

 My Savage MK II FV-SR with Boyds Pro Varmint stock.